2001-Wed Feb 22 01:41:03 MST 2017

 Wire Fox Terrier named Scooter, was terrified of the groomer.
 Her anxiety started on the drive over and continued through her entire grooming session.
 At every appointment, she showed signs of anxiousness, including panting, whining, salivating, trembling and even becoming physically ill.
 When it was over, she looked great — a clean coat and a precise cut — but she was exhausted and traumatized.

-Not all dogs are afraid of the
+dogs are afraid of the

 groomer, but, like Scooter, many are.
 Their responses can vary from mild anxiety to full-blown panic attacks.